-FinCEN continues to develop and expand the use of automated business rules to rapidly generate high value reports of illicit financial activity on a daily basis.
+FinCEN continues to develop and expand the use of automated business rules to surface high value reports of illicit financial activity.
 The term "business rule" refers to automated queries or algorithms designed to screen incoming Bank Secrecy Act (BSA) filings against established criteria to identify high priority filings likely to require further review or analysis.
-Rule findings are reviewed internally by FinCEN and distributed to external stakeholders, such as domestic law enforcement and foreign FIU partners.
+FinCEN reviewed rule findings internally and distributed to external stakeholders, such as domestic law enforcement and foreign FIU partners.
 FinCEN's business rules play a vital role in the identification and dissemination of timely financial intelligence to combat threats such as terrorist financing, money laundering, cyber threats, and other illicit financial activity.